 Careers guidance has never been as important for young people as it is today.
 The ever-changing landscape of education, training and employment opportunities that students need to navigate is more complex and more challenging than that faced by previous generations.

-Here at St Benedict’s our mission statement is “To work in partnership with parents, the Church and society in order to be a community in which young people are well-educated and prepared to be effective Christians in the modern world”.
-In careers education, this equates to helping every student make the right choices for their future progression enabling them to be effective Christians in the modern world.
-We support students in making well-informed decisions by providing access to Independent and impartial advice and guidance about the range of options available to them both post 16 and post 18 (including academic, vocational, apprenticeships) that are most likely to help them to achieve and realise their ambitions.
+In careers education here at St Benedict's aims to help every student make the right choices for their future progression and enable them to be effective Christians in the modern world.
+We support students in making well-informed decisions by providing access to independent and impartial advice and guidance about the range of options available to them post-16 and post-18 (including academic, vocational and apprenticeship options) and those that are most likely to help them achieve and realise their ambitions.
 We help students with decisions at crucial stages in their education and progression by informing them of all their options.
-Through engagement with employers we also aim to prepare students for the world of work, whichever post 16 pathway they decide is best suited for them.
+Through engagement with employers we also aim to prepare students for the world of work, whichever post -16 or post-18 pathway they decide is best suited for them.

 Aims of Careers Education, Information, Advice and Guidance (CEIAG) at St Benedict’s Catholic School